-On the contrary OCD is not just about cleaning it could be polar opposites.
-I cannot manage to keep a whole flat super germ free but can quarantine my bubble, my space so to speak and make sure it is not contaminated.
+On the contrary, OCD is not just about cleaning it could be opposites.
+I cannot manage to keep a whole flat super germ-free but can quarantine my bubble, my space so to speak, and make sure it is not contaminated.

-Over the years my OCD has been a combination of germ contamination, mental contamination, ruminations, rituals, reassurance, trigger, avoidance, intrusive thoughts, numbers and counting.
+Over the years my OCD has been a combination of germ contamination, mental contamination, ruminations, rituals, reassurance, triggers, avoidance, intrusive thoughts, numbers, and counting.
 I would either avoid saying the number 13 or count something 21 times, (I was born on the 13th ironically and once on my 21st birthday I placed a £1.00 bet on the roulette table and won £21.00).

-I occassionaly have had irrational thoughts and try to rationalise with myself that my thoughts are just that, stupid thoughts and totally absurd.
+I occasionally have had irrational thoughts and try to rationalize with myself that my thoughts are just that, stupid thoughts and absurd.

-I have managed to cope with my OCD and having everything under control.
-Obviously it is not ideal but life is not perfect.
+I have managed to cope with my OCD and have everything under control in my home.
+It is not ideal but life is not perfect.
 “If you are dealt lemons, make lemonade”

 I have tried therapy in the past and find it difficult to go over the same old things over and over again I would much rather forget.